-When most people plan a fishing trip to eastern South Dakota, they target the glacial lakes, and, for.
+When most people plan a fishing trip to eastern South Dakota, they target the glacial lakes.
 The area around Webster and Waubay gets a ton of attention — and for good reason.
 With massive bodies of water such as Bitter Lake, Enemy Swim and Waubay Lake just a short drive away, it’s easy to see why anglers flood these communities each year.
 Those three lakes offer some of the finest walleye, perch and panfishing in the state, but word has been out on these gems for a few decades now.

-If you’re looking get away from the crowds, set your compass due south and look to the blue portions on the map near Brookings and Arlington.
+If you’re looking to get away from the crowds, set your compass due south and look to the blue portions on the map near Brookings and Arlington.
 Most of these lakes were formed by glacial depressions that naturally filled over time, just like their more popular brethren to the north.
 These lakes can also provide great fishing, and best of all, they’re usually less crowded.

 Size: 400 acres

 Brush Lake resembles many of the tiny bodies of water that you can drive by along U.S. Highway 81, as it’s surrounded by ag land with no noticeable features.
 However, there are a couple things that make Brush standout that can’t be detected by the naked eye.

 Amazingly, this lake contains no carp or buffalo fish and just a few white suckers, which are native to the area.
 That lack of rough fish allows vegetation to flourish and prevent winterkill in this shallow body of water that only reaches 9 feet deep.